FENCING & GATES FOR SCHOOLS IN HIGHER RISK AREAS

 1. Aggressive Appearance

-Aggressive security measures should be avoided as this can create the perception that the premises is at risk which can lead to an increase in crime.
-Additionally, a school that looks like a prison will give an unwelcoming feel for students, visitors and staff.
+Aggressive security measures should be avoided as this can create the perception that the premises are at risk, leading to increased crime.
+Additionally, a school that looks like a prison will give students, visitors and staff an unwelcoming feel.

 2. Incorrect Fencing Type

-Whilst popular in rural areas and village schools, fencing similar to Cleft Chestnut should be avoided as form of perimeter security as it offers very little resistance to intruders.
+While popular in rural areas and village schools, fencing similar to Cleft Chestnut should be avoided as a form of perimeter security as it offers little resistance to intruders.

 3. Full and Complete Boundary Solution

-Bushes, trees and foliage should not be used in lieu of a fence and should only be used to supplement perimeter security or to distort lines of sight into school premises from the outside.
+Bushes, trees, and foliage should not be used in lieu of a fence and should only supplement perimeter security or distort lines of sight into school premises from the outside.

 4. Correct Security Fencing Level

-Chain link and steel palisade fencing are easily penetrated using basic tools and do not constitute an effective barrier for high risk areas.
+Chain link and steel palisade fencing can be easily penetrated using basic tools and do not constitute an effective barrier for high-risk areas.

 High risk school fencing